w3f/polkadot-wiki/docs/learn/learn-bridge-hub.md

 functionalities like asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on [system parachains](./learn-system-chains.md).
-System parachains are responsible for delegating functionality away from the relay chain for peformance reasons, taking advantage of the inherent parallelization the relay chain provides.
+System parachains are responsible for delegating functionality away from the relay chain for peformance reasons, taking advantage of the inherent parallelization the architecture of Polkadot provides.

 The Bridge Hub system parachain operates on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and is responsible for faciliating